trussworks/accessibility/README.md

 - Parallax or motion effects, can cause some users to feel dizzy or experience vertigo due to vestibular sensitivity.
 - Constant animations or motion can also be distracting to users, especially to users who have difficulty concentrating
 - Provide controls or options to stop, pause, hide, or change the frequency of any animations or effects

-**Audio and video**

-Avoid autoplaying videos and audio

-- Constantly moving animations and video can be distracting.
-You should provide controls or options to pause or disable the video or audio.

-Provide transcripts or subtitles

-- Video should have transcripts or subtitles so people can review the material in the best way that suits their needs
-- Transcripts should include descriptions, not exclusively dialog/narration.
-This is particularly important for blink folks, who might make use of the transcript to make sure they didn’t miss anything by only taking in auditory information.

 **Layout**